Yuliafire/harry-potter-api/README.md

 # harry-potter-api
-Integrating HP API to shot the students stats.
+Go to the Development branch to check out the codebase.